 Viovio is giving away a $50 gift certificate for one lucky participant in today’s blog hop to use in ordering their own personalized photo book!
 The Family Proclamation template is created for a square book, so the winner will be able to create a book from any of the square sizes – 3.5 x 3.5, 5×5, 8.5×8.5, 10×10, or 12×12.
 Viovio produces gorgeous, high-quality photo books and photo cards.
 With a variety of templates to choose from you’ll be sure to find the perfect fit to showcase your family photos.

 to read a complete version of The Family: A Proclamation to the World.

-The celebration will continue from Sept 17-30.
+The celebration will continue through Sept.
+30.

 Every time you leave a comment on any of the Proclamation posts or participate in any of the Blog Hops, you are entered in a drawing to win a giveaway prize.

 ← The giveaway this week is a gift certificate from Family Tree and Me redeemable for any of their Photo Family Proclamations, including the shipping cost.
 Readers of the Family Proclamation Celebration can receive a 25% discount off the price of the print if you use this code: Family Proclamation Celebration.25 The discount is good until September 30th.
 All those comment on posts will be eligible for the giveaway.
 Family Tree and Me delights in creating customized keepsake family photo art and would love the opportunity to make a meaningful art piece for you to display in your home.
 You provide the pictures and we create the art!
 We have four categories of art with a variety of options available within each one: Photo Family Trees, Photo Family Proclamations, Missionary Photo Art, and Photo Family Mission Statements.